ophub/amlogic-s9xxx-openwrt/README.md

 - `sudo ./make -d -b s905x3 -k 5.4.132 -s 1024`: Use the default configuration, specify a kernel, a firmware, and set the partition size for compilation.
 - `sudo ./make -d -b s905x3_s905d`: Use the default configuration, specify multiple firmware, use `_` to connect. compile all kernels.
 - `sudo ./make -d -k 5.13.2_5.4.132`: Use the default configuration.
 Specify multiple cores, use `_` to connect.
-- `sudo ./make -d -k 5.13.2_5.4.132 -u true`: Use the default configuration.
+- `sudo ./make -d -k 5.13.2_5.4.132 -a true`: Use the default configuration.
 Specify multiple cores, use `_` to connect.
 Auto update to the latest kernel of the same series.
 - `sudo ./make -d -k latest`: Use the default configuration to compile the latest kernel version of the openwrt firmware.
 - `sudo ./make -d -s 1024 -k 5.4.132`: Use the default configuration and set the partition size to 1024m, and only compile the openwrt firmware with the kernel version 5.4.132.
 - `sudo ./make -h`: Display help information and view detailed description of each parameter.